 To view merchant details, search for the merchant on the Merchants page of the administration interface and select the Merchant in the Merchant list.
 Merchant security is also managed on this page.

-Client certificate and CA certificate management is only available once the instance has been activated.
+Certificate management is only available once the instance has been activated.

 The 3DS Requestor client certificate is required for a merchant to include in the authentication API requests for SSL authentication: